-Two artists will be selected for short solo exhibitions in The Gallery at Plymouth College of Art between Sept-Dec 2018.
+Two artists will be selected for short solo exhibitions in The Gallery at Plymouth College of Art between February-May 2020.
 Artists will be awarded £2000 to produce their exhibition, with additional support from the college – including funding for production, marketing/press, equipment, an exhibition launch and key interpretation materials.

 The South West, as defined by Arts Council England, includes: Devon, Dorset, Gloucestershire, Hampshire and Somerset, Bath & North East Somerset, Bournemouth, Bristol, Cornwall & the Isles of Scilly, Isle of Wight, North Somerset, Plymouth, Poole, Portsmouth, South Gloucestershire, Southampton, Swindon, Torbay and Wiltshire.